Whatever It Takes

 Jesus illustrated an important lesson about the Kingdom of Heaven in His parables about the mustard seed and yeast—it begins small and grows quietly.
 And almost without notice, it grows big.
 So also, the gospel and Christ’s Kingdom are working their way around the world to all people groups.

 Pioneers holds unswervingly to ancient promises of a glorious future—that “the earth will be full of the knowledge of the Lord as the waters cover the sea.”
 (Isaiah 11:9).
 “People will come from east and west and north and south and will take their places at the feast in the kingdom of God” (Luke 13:29).
-Revelation 5:9 and 7:9 picture the victory of the cosmic battle of the ages as The redeemed of all nations, peoples, languages, tribes, will gather around the Lamb’s throne and worship King Jesus.
+Revelation 5:9 and 7:9 picture the victory of the cosmic battle of the ages as the redeemed of all nations, peoples, languages, tribes, will gather around the Lamb’s throne and worship King Jesus.

 A Voice from Africa